USCyberMilitia/BlindSite/README.md

 ### 7. Tor-aware controlled browser sessions

-BlindSite supports controlled live browsing workflows, including Tor-based modes, manual capture, automatic capture, and media-blocking policies.
+BlindSite supports controlled live browsing workflows, including:

+- Tor-based modes;
+- manual capture;
+- automatic capture;
+- media-blocking policies;
+- encrypted media preservation.

 ---

 ### 8. Audit chain and audit seals

 Important actions are logged into an audit chain.

 BlindSite can also create audit/storage seals: cryptographic checkpoints showing what the audit log and evidence vault looked like at a specific moment.

 This makes later tampering easier to detect.